Search number: 005939188 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 131.14+Motif: 4-stage Viconian cycle (thunder, marriage, burial, providence) [.14-.17]

-131.14+proverb Spare the rod and spoil the child: physical discipline is essential for the proper upbringing of children
+131.14+proverb Spare the rod and spoil the child: physical discipline is essential to the proper upbringing of children

 131.14+lightning rod